 Sources: QSR Web; NPD, Lightspeed, NRN, Restaurant Business, Oddle, Caterlyst, McKinsey & Company, Morgan Stanley

 Warren Solochek, president of NPD’s Foodservice Practice says:

 “Delivery epitomizes convenience, which is the value of using foodservice in the first place.

 If delivery fits a foodservice operator’s business model and it’s operationally feasible, they definitely need to add it on as an option in order to stay competitive.”

 Similarly, Panera CEO Blaine Hurst also recognized the importance of enabling food delivery:

 “Consumers go in and out of habits.
 If I decide I want to try delivery and they don’t have delivery as an option, I’m going to try another restaurant.”

-So, as you can see, these online food delivery statistics reveal a powerful truth: delivery is here to stay.
+So, as you can see, these online food delivery stats reveal a powerful truth: the food delivery trends are here to stay.
 As a result, the online food ordering industry size is gaining quite the momentum.
 So make sure you use these online food delivery statistics to improve your customer service and increase sales.